WHAT ARE INDUSTRIAL COLLABORATIVE AWARDS IN SCIENCE AND ENGINEERING (iCASE) STUDENTSHIPS?

 Studentships will be allocated directly to research organisations starting from the 2018 intake.
 The new approach aims to give partner and academic organisations more control over the timescales of their collaborations, enabling industrial CASE studentship opportunities to be created in a more flexible and scalable way.
 The scheme remit, eligibility and start date for the new student intake – September 2018 – remains unchanged.

 The MRC DTP submitted a successful institutional bid to the new call.
-We have been awarded 3 CASE studentships to commence in September 2018.
+We have been awarded 3 CASE studentships to commence in September 2019 and 2020 respectively.
 Please visit our Project Call Page for information on how to submit a Project Proposal for this funding opportunity.